calnix/stakingPro/README.md

 - $MOCA tokens
 - Staking Power [off-chain]

-## Pool creation
+## Vault creation

-- Only MocaNFT holders can create pools
+- Only MocaNFT holders can create vaults
-- 5 NFTs required to create a single pool
+- 5 NFTs required to create a single vault
-- Creation NFTs are locked to created pool
+- Creation NFTs are locked to created vault
 - Creation NFTs do not count towards rewards calc. or boosting.
-- Creator will have to define the fee structure levied upon rewards earned by pool -- a single fee structure applies to both MOCA rewards and Staking Power
+- Creator will have to define the fee structure levied upon rewards earned by vault -- a single fee structure applies to both MOCA rewards and Staking Power

-## Pool characteristics
+## Vault characteristics

-- Pools have no expiry date unless the pool creator decides to deactivate the pool.
+- Vault have no expiry date unless the vault creator decides to deactivate it.
-- All participants in the pool ($MOCA stakers, Moca NFT Stakers, RP committers, Pool Creator) will earn both Staking Power and $MOCA token rewards.
+- All participants in the vault ($MOCA stakers, Moca NFT Stakers, RP committers, Pool Creator) will earn both Staking Power and $MOCA token rewards.
 - `No max limit` on RP, $MOCA or NFTs staked.
-- All assets (except creation NFTs) can be staked and unstaked from a pool any time. [$MOCA, NFTs, RP]
+- All assets (except creation NFTs) can be staked and unstaked at any time; [$MOCA, NFTs, RP].

-### Note on RP [ignore pending discussion]

-- Users have to delegate a minimum of 50 RP per pool per stake function call.
-- Staked RP cannot be unstaked back to a user's balance; it can only be shuffled about between pools.
-- Users can transfer any amount of RP from pool to pool, at any time.

-> Note: users will pay gas for all on-chain RP related transactions using their Realm Wallet
+**Note that RP will not be on-chain**

-## Pool deactivation
+## Vault deactivation

-- Pool can be deactivated by the owner.
+- Vault can be deactivated by the owner.
-- Pool will enter a 7-day cooldown period.
+- Vault will enter a 7-day cooldown period.

-- During cooldown, pool will continue to earn rewards as per normal.
+- During cooldown, vault will continue to earn rewards as per normal.
 However, there can be no inflow of assets.
   - this is to facilitate users early warning notice to move their assets to another pool, avoiding disruption.

-- After cooldown, the pool creator can unstake creation NFTs.
+- After cooldown, the vault creator can unstake creation NFTs.
   - No further staking is possible.
   - No reactivation is possible.
-  - pool no longer earns rewards.
+  - Vault no longer earns rewards.

+> for any unstaking action after cooldown, have the fn check if vault's weight has been removed from the pool.
+> add check for unstaking and claiming

 ## Rewards Emitted

-Two types:

-1. Staking Power
+1. Staking Power (on-chain emission)
-2. $Moca Tokens

-Rewards are distributed on a relative basis.
-Pools compete against each other for a slice of a constant global emission rate of either rewards type.
+2. Token Rewards (ad-hoc distribution)

-All participants in the pool ($MOCA stakers, Moca NFT Stakers, RP Stakers, Pool Creator) will earn both Staking Power and $MOCA token rewards.
+All participants ($MOCA stakers, Moca NFT Stakers, RP Stakers, Pool Creator) will earn Staking Power and Tokens.

+- Each vault earns rewards proportional to its total allocation points
+- Allocation points = boosted value of staked assets
+- Global `emissionPerSecond` rate determines Staking Power emission
+- Token rewards distributed through separate contract
+- Each token type (MOCA, etc.) has dedicated tracking for distribution periods

+**Staking Power rewards are simply calculated for record-keeping purposes.
+It does not actually exist on-chain**

 ### Rewards emissions calculation

-**Staking Power Rewards**

-- Based on RP
-- Higher the RP delegated to a pool relative to other pools, higher the Staking Power pool participants will receive

-**$MOCA Token Rewards**

-- Based on `$MOCA tokens` staked
-- The greater the $MOCA tokens staked to a pool, relative to other pools, the greater the amount of $MOCA tokens as rewards the pool would receive.
+**We will need to define how much staking power is emitted per second, on deployment**

 ### Rewards boosters

-**Moca NFTS**
+**Applicable to Moca NFTs Only**

-- Moca NFTs staked will act as a boost to both types of rewards for a pool
+- Staking Moca NFTs boosts all reward types
-- The creation NFTs do not contribute to the boosting effect - only NFTs staked after.
+- Creation NFTs do not provide a boost
-- 10% boost per NFT staked - applied to both reward types.
+- Each staked NFT provides a flat 10% boost to base rewards
+- Maximum boost is capped at total number of staked NFTs × 10%

 ## Rewards and Boost calculations

-- 10% per nft, applied on the base.
-I.e., boosting effects will not stack.
-- unclaimed rewards are not auto-compounded; therefore can be ignored as part rewards calculations.
+Formula: `finalRewards = baseRewards × (1 + (numberOfStakedNFTs × 0.1))`

+Example:
+- With 3 staked NFTs: `finalRewards = baseRewards × (1 + (3 × 0.1)) = baseRewards × 1.3`
+- With 5 staked NFTs: `finalRewards = baseRewards × (1 + (5 × 0.1)) = baseRewards × 1.5`

+Notes:
+- Boosts are additive, not multiplicative (they don't compound)
+- Unclaimed rewards do not affect boost calculations

 ## Fees

-Creator of the pool will be able to adjust the fee structure.

-There is only a single fee structure for a pool, which applies the same to both types of rewards (Staking power, $MOCA).
+Vault creators set a single fee structure that applies to both Staking Power and all token rewards:

-After creation, fees can only be modified such that:
-    - creator cannot increase their portion of fees.
+1. Pool Creator Fee (0-50%)
+2. NFT Stakers Fee (split among NFT stakers, excluding creation NFTs)
+3. MOCA Stakers Fee (min 50%, split proportionally)
+4. RP Stakers Fee (split proportionally)

+Rules:
+- Total fees must equal 100%
+- MOCA stakers must receive ≥50% of all rewards
-    - creator can only reduce their own fee, in a manner to increase the rewards enjoyed by other pool participants.
+- Creators can only decrease their fee % to benefit other participants

-### Fee types

-1) Pool Creator Rewards: 0% - 100%

-2) Total NFT Staking Rewards
-    - Total rewards for all NFT stakers (excluding creation nfts).
-    - If multiple NFTs are staked into a pool, rewards will be split between all NFT holders.

-3) Total $MOCA Staking Rewards
-    - Total rewards for $MOCA Stakers.
-    - Rewards will be proportionally distributed between all $MOCA stakers

-4) RP Rewards
-    - Total rewards for users who commit RP.
-    - Rewards will be proportionally distributed between all the RP committers depending on their commitment

-> Total Fee % across the 4 fee types would naturally add up to be 100%

-**The portion of rewards to $MOCA Stakers cannot fall below a minimum of 50%.
-This is applicable to both rewards denominated in tokens and RP.**

-### Min.
-Fee portion to MOCA stakers

-- set to 50% initially.
-- would like to be updatable

-> Note: Gas fees used during commission adjustment will be paid by the Pool Creator.

 ## Claiming Rewards

-- Staking power is recorded off-chain
-- Only MocaTokens can be claimed from the contract
-- Users can claim at any time

-**Claiming fees: 1-click claim all rewards. user to claim everything across the board at once, irrespective of if its nft staking or creator rewards**
+- Only tokens claimable on-chain
+- Single-click claim for all reward types (NFT staking, creator, token rewards)

 ## Financing

-- partial deposits whenever
+- Allow partial deposits at any time
-- ability to withdraw extra deposits
+- Enable withdrawal of excess deposits
-    - track totalDeposits and TotalRewardsDeposited, so can withdraw/deposit rewards arbitrarily
+    - Track `totalDeposits` and `TotalRewardsDeposited` for flexible reward management

 ## Updatable dimensions [!]